enricocid/Music-Player-GO/README.md

 ### Unifield UI, the way I'd like it to be:

 - Colorful, simple and 'unified' UI: no need to navigate between screens;
-- Awesome typeface: Raleway + Roboto condensed
+- Awesome typeface: Raleway + Roboto condensed;
 - Expandable bottom panel containing the player controls and the settings (if expanded):
   - Played song info: clicking on it You can open the played Artist's page/album or open/close the Artist's page You're exploring (when not playing).
 The text is scrollable on long click;
   - Skip to previous song (long click to enable reset 1x);